strongdm/charts/deployments/sdm-relay/README.md

 ## Examples

-Use an `SDM_ADMIN_TOKEN` to create this node during installation:
+Provide `SDM_ADMIN_TOKEN` directly to create this node during installation:
 ```yaml
 strongdm:
   auth:
     adminToken: foo.bar.baz # take care when setting this value directly
 ```

-Use an existing secret that contains `SDM_ADMIN_TOKEN` to create this node and also register this k8s cluster in StrongDM:
+Use an existing secret that contains `SDM_ADMIN_TOKEN`, create this node during installation, and also register this cluster in StrongDM:
 ```yaml
 strongdm:
   auth: